MaoBoulve/GungeonArchipelagoPlugin/_ThunderstoreBuild/README.md

  * connect (ip) (port) (slot name) --- [Connect to room.
 Space separated, without the parenthesis]
  * retrieve --- [Retrieve items from server, once per run ]
  * progress --- [Print out goals and current state of game completion]
- * apspawn --- [Debug spawn command  to spawn the next APItem]

  * fullconnect (ip) (port) --- [Workaround connection option for handling player names with spaces & rooms with passwords.
 Use with 'set'.]
  * set (option) --- [Replace 'option' with Name or Password.
 Set parameters for 'fullconnect']